Javascript Menu by Deluxe-Menu.com

 All of these.

-It is LEGALLY UNWISE to include our own professional observations and conclusions in a written assessment.
+It is LEGALLY and ETHICALLY UNWISE to include our own professional observations and conclusions in a written assessment.
 We should report ONLY what the client and his legal representatives say about his problems and issues.

 True False